 Class M driver licenses are for drivers looking to operate motorcycles and mopeds.
 This class also includes other motorized two-wheel vehicles that require operator’s licenses.
 Most states require drivers to be at least 16 years old to apply for a Class M license.
 However, every state has its own laws pertaining to getting a Class M license.

 Like the Class M license, the Class MJ driver’s license is only for motorcycles, mopeds, and certain other motorized two-wheel vehicles.
 However, it is only eligible for junior drivers, hence the ‘J’.
 Class MJ licenses are also only available in the State of New York.

 Class DJ – Junior Driver

 Class DJ driver licenses are similar to Class MJ licenses in that they are only for junior drivers.
 Rather than motorcycles, they are for all passenger cars and trucks.
-All underage drivers in the state of New York will be required to obtain one of these licenses at some point in their driver’s license process.
+Whether you need to obtain one depends on your age and where you live.
+For example, all underage drivers in the state of New York will be required to obtain one of these licenses at some point in their driver’s license process.
 While the license class comes with restrictions, it is many students’ first introduction to driving on their own.